isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Chives.md

 <section>
 	<img title="Chives grown in pots.
 Photo by Jacqueline Chua." src="/images/Plants/Chives_JacChua.jpg">

-<p>Chillies are an essential plant in most edible gardens across South and Southeast Asia, and are famous for adding a spicy kick to sauces, stews, salads, and more!
-There are a wide variety of Chilli cultivars, with fruit that vary wildly in colour, shape, and size. </p>
+<p>Chives are an easy herb that grows in both semi-shade and full sun gardens, and is a popular choice for small and upcycled containers due to its shallow roots.
+Chives are usually harvested for their leaves, but all parts of the plant generally taste like garlic and can be added to stir-fries, salads, and soups.</p>
-<p>Most varieties of Chilli can be grown as a perennial crop in Singapore.
-Most small varieties of chilli can also be grown in pots. </p>
+<p>A perennial crop with shallow root, chives are a useful addition to any edible garden, and are often planted in containers and corridor gardens. </p>
-<p>This plant is part of the Solanum or Nightshade family, which includes other popular edible fruits like Brinjals and Tomatoes.</p>
+<p>Chives are part of the Amaryllidaceae or onion family, which includes other popular herbs like shallots and leeks.</p>
 	<br>
 </section>